apostrophecms/apostrophe/examples/typescript/docs/PagesApi.md

 # **pageDeleteById**
 > Page pageDeleteById()

-⚠️ **Permanently delete a page document.** This cannot be undone.  **Restrictions:** - Cannot delete home page - Cannot delete pages with children (delete children first) - Cannot delete draft if published version exists  **Use with caution!**
+⚠️ **Permanently delete a page document.** This cannot be undone.  **Important**: This endpoint should be used to delete the draft version of a page.
+If the page has been published, you should unpublish it first using the unpublish endpoint to ensure complete removal.  **Recommended deletion workflow**: 1.
+Unpublish the page (removes published version) 2.
+Delete the page (removes draft version)  **Restrictions:** - Cannot delete home page - Cannot delete pages with children (delete children first) - Cannot delete draft if published version exists ⚠️ **Permanently delete a page document.** This cannot be undone.  **Use with caution!**

 ### Example